pedzed/unity-script-template-placeholder-binder/README.md

 # Script template placeholder binder

-When you want to create a new script in Unity3D, you will notice that pre-existing code is already generated for you.
+When you create a new script in Unity3D, you will notice that pre-existing code is generated for you.
 This code is called a template.
 In a default Unity (64-bit) Windows installation, the templates are located in `C:\Program Files\Unity\Editor\Data\Resources\ScriptTemplates`.
 You can modify them there as you wish.